Tips for Viewers in the Counties

 - Assume you are always on screen.
 Assume that your microphone is always on.
 Follow those two simple rules and you will save yourself from embarrassment or worse.
 Don't do anything you wouldn't want the rest of the state to see (sleeping, etc.) and don't say anything you wouldn't want the entire state to hear you say (personal information, slander, etc.).

 - Do not touch the camera or move it.
-Cameras are expensive and precise pieces of equipment.
+Videoconference systems are expensive and precise pieces of equipment.
+Touching the camera/system cold possibly result in damaging the videoconference system.
 Do not turn the camera so that we can't see you or put anything over the camera to block its view.
-If this happens, we give you one text warning on your screen.
+If this happens, we give you one on-screen text warning.
 If you continue, we will disconnect you and you will not receive credit for attendance.
 If you damage any of the videoconference equipment due to negligence, disciplinary action may be taken.

 Your microphone is already muted when we connect to you.
 Please leave them muted unless you are verbally interacting with the conference.
 Failure to mute the microphones (and keep them muted) is a continuing problem.
 We can't stress strongly enough that you should always remember to keep your microphone muted.